clayrisser/sphinx-markdown-parser/README.md

 ## Getting Started

-To use `recommonmark` inside of Sphinx only takes 2 steps.
+To use `sphinx-markdown-parser` inside of Sphinx only takes 2 steps.
 First you install it:

 ```
-pip install recommonmark
+pip install sphinx-markdown-parser
 ```

 Then add this to your Sphinx conf.py:

 ```
-# for CommonMarkParser
+# for MarkdownParser
-from recommonmark.parser import CommonMarkParser
+from recommonmark.parser import MarkdownParser

 source_parsers = {
-    '.md': CommonMarkParser,
+    '.md': MarkdownParser,
 }

 source_suffix = ['.rst', '.md']

-# for MarkdownParser
+# for CommonMarkParser
-from recommonmark.parser import MarkdownParser
+from recommonmark.parser import CommonMarkParser

 source_parsers = {
-    '.md': MarkdownParser,
+    '.md': CommonMarkParser,
 }

 source_suffix = ['.rst', '.md']